hapax/hapax.github.io/assets/simple-physics.md

 The goal of this post is to share a few of these hacks.
 Hopefully, you'll be convinced of the awesome power of simple physics!
+Of course, like every tool, there are quirks and quagmires to be aware of, and I will comment on these in turn.
 To keep things interesting, I've avoided overlap with my [physics circle problems](https://hapax.github.io/assets/circle-probs.pdf) and [notes](https://hapax.github.io/assets/dimensional-analysis.pdf),